u-blox/ubxlib/port/platform/stm32cube/mcu/stm32f4/README.md

 Alternatively, if you just want to run the target without the debugger and simply view the SWO output, the [ST-Link utility](https://www.st.com/en/development-tools/stsw-link004.html) includes a "Printf via SWO Viewer" option under its "ST-LINK" menu.
 Set the core clock to 168 MHz, press "Start" and your debug `printf()`s will appear in that window.
 HOWEVER, in this tool ST have fixed the expected SWO clock at 2 MHz whereas in normal operation we run it at 125 kHz to improve reliability; to use the ST-Link viewer you must unfortunately set the conditional complation flag `U_CFG_HW_SWO_CLOCK_HZ` to 2000000 before you build the code and then hope that trace output is sufficiently reliable (for adhoc use it is usually fine, it is under constant automated test that the cracks start to appear).

 # stm32f4.mk
-This Makefile can be used to include ubxlib in your STM32F4 application.
-Before including `stm32f4.mk` you must set `UBXLIB_BASE` variable to the root directory of `ubxlib`.
+This `Makefile` can be used to include ubxlib in your STM32F4 application.
+Before including `stm32f4.mk` you must set the `UBXLIB_BASE` variable to the root directory of `ubxlib`.
-The Makefile will then create a number of variables that you can use for retrieving `ubxlib` source files and include directories:
+The `Makefile` will then create a number of variables that you can use for retrieving `ubxlib` source files and include directories:
-* `UBXLIB_SRC`: A list of all the .c files
+- `UBXLIB_SRC`: a list of all the `.c` files,
-* `UBXLIB_INC`: A list of the include directories
+- `UBXLIB_INC`: a list of the include directories,
-* `UBXLIB_TEST_SRC`: A list of all the test .c files
+- `UBXLIB_TEST_SRC`: a list of all the test `.c` files,
-* `UBXLIB_TEST_INC`: A list of test include directories
+- `UBXLIB_TEST_INC`: a list of test include directories.

 # Maintenance
-- When updating this build to a new version of `STM32Cube_FW_F4` change the release version stated in the introduction above.
+- When updating this build to a new version of STM32CubeF4 FW change the release version stated in the introduction above.